-Our popular Alaska whitewater rafting trip and solstice celebration!
+Designed for private parties, an Alaska whitewater rafting trip and solstice celebration!

+Make it your own party, 6 or more!
 The evening Lion Head raft trip is traditionally the high-water run of the day and is popular with Alaskans celebrating the long summer daylight near Solstice.
 The last segment has twilight conditions with mystical views.

 Combine this trip with any of our "Matanuska Glacier adventures" for a full day outing and a $20 discount on the river trip.

 "Our NOVA Talkeetna trip was perfect!!!
 We have told and re-told our stories a hundred times this week and bragging to people returning from the beach that we had the best vacation of all.
 Please accept our thanks, and our congratulations for being the best of the best."